 3-in-1

-These jackets include two pieces: A waterproof hardshell and an insulating layer that can be zipped in or out depending on conditions (or worn on its own around town).
-3-in-1s consistently fall on the budget end of the spectrum—most designs cost between $200 and $400—and their strong value (at least on paper) makes them a popular choice among beginners and casual resort riders.
+These jackets include a waterproof outer shell and an insulating layer that can be zipped in or out, allowing for adaptable use depending on the conditions.
+3-in-1 designs typically fall on the budget-friendly end of the spectrum, ranging from $200 to $400, making them a popular choice for beginners and casual riders.

 Snowboard Jacket (unzipping 686 Smarty 3-in-1)